dtc-coding-dojo/main/docs/about.md

 ## Who can take part?
 <div class="box">
   <p>
-Anyone who is currently enrolled in any programm associated with the Doctoral Training Centre can submit problems or become an expert.
+Anyone who is currently enrolled in any programme associated with the Doctoral Training Centre can submit problems or offer to share their expertise.
 </p>
 </div>